I have

 the opposite approach of your therapist.
 End the relationship

-throughout the course of the psychotherapy, so that you can stop hiding behind
+with your partner, so that you can stop hiding behind

 illusions of romance and start turning your attention to being alone in the